-ETP has been provided to all units where there is possibility of generation of wastewater.
-The wastewater after having necessary treatment is recycled back to the plant.
-The water from tailing pond after proper de-silting of tailings is recycled back to washeries to maintain zero discharge.
+Zero liquid discharge (ZLD) is being maintained at Coal Washery, CHP, workshops & power plant; the effluent generated is completely recycled & reused.
+In addition to above, mechanical tailing dewatering system is installed for Washery & CHP area and Oil traps are installed for workshops.
+The water from tailing pond after proper desilting of tailings is recycled back to washeries to maintain zero discharge.
 Also the quality of water is being analyzed regularly (monthly).
-Mechanical tailing dewatering system is in operation which is gradually minimizes the use of tailings ponds.
 The tailing slurry is handled through high frequency screen and belt press to produce dry tailings and recover water for recycling.
+To address the undulated topography and to recover & recycle water a detailed study is under progress from external agency.